Suui/SlothUnit/README.md

 # SlothUnit

-SlothUnit is a C++ unit testing framework relying on reflection, implemented using code generation.
+SlothUnit is a C++ unit testing framework that relies on reflection, implemented using code generation.
 It aims to be really simple to use, expressive and easy to setup.
 More than anything, trying to be really familiar to your usual C++ code, so you are not required to study it in-depth to be able to start using it fluently (no learning curve whatsoever!).

 ## Current status